Since a long time, the art and science of graphology have been used as a tool to interpret the personality of a person.

 Slowly graphology is being accepted as a method to analyze the personality of the person through his handwriting.
 But the acceptance and progress of graphology in the United States are less as compared to the other parts of the world.
 Europe has emerged as a leader in the study of graphology.
 Many European universities include the study of handwriting psychology as a part of their Psychology curriculum.

-Certified graphologist, writer, calligrapher and part-time blogger.
+Certified Content Writer, Graphologist, Author, Blogger, and YouTuber.
 Join me here to learn personality development through handwriting in easy to follow steps.

 Copyright ©2019 All Rights Reserved.